 - Do you address potential risks for electronic and printed Personal Identifiable information (PHI)?

-- Do you know what data is sent out of your practice, on what networks, and to where?
+- What data is sending out of your practice, on what networks, and to where?

 - Do you have a business associate’s agreement with each entity that receives PHI?